pwr-cloudprogramming/a5-KonradRudnicki/README.md

 - What obstacles did you overcome?
-  I had issue with downloading the repository.
+  I had issue with downloading the repository and I wasnt sure how to pass the ip of backend to frontend.

 - What did you help most in overcoming obstacles?
   Googling the answer.